Wilm0rien/EveOnlineMiningYield/README.md

 ## Ice Mining Drone Yields

-The cycle time of a drone ice harvester is listed in the info windows of each harvester drone.
+The minimum cycle time of an Ice Harvesting Drone is *13.61s* as shown in the screenshot below:

 ![ice-in-game-mining-yield](HarvesterDroneMaxBoost.jpg)